JoelAngels/Disney-App/README.md

 - Run `npm start` to start the Disney Project

-- When the App is loaded, you will need to `Login` with your `Google Account` to have access of the Application
+- When the App is loaded, you will need to hover on the avatar url to `Login`and out with your `Google Account` to have access of the Application

 [Back To The Top](#Disney-Application)